francolaiuppa/pythai-restaurant-demo/README.md

 4. Watch the Dishes get washed!

 ## More info
-Please see the whole presentation at: LINK.
+Please see the whole presentation at: http://slides.com/francolaiuppa/scaling-a-microservices-architecture-using-docker-and-compose/fullscreen .